 National development in every country aims to create people's welfare.
 People's welfare may be a condition for the fulfillment of the material, spiritual, and social needs of citizens to live decently and be able to create themselves, to carry out their social capacities.
-To evaluate the state of social well-being, can recognize two in general categories; economic indicators and non-economic 2009).
-Economic indicators (Cuijpers, measures incorporate different indices such as per capita income, unemployment, poverty, trade rates, inflation, and economic progress.
-Even though the fact that economic measures are of tall significance for a human's well-being. non-economic indicators were indeed more crucial determinants of social well-being.
+To evaluate of social well-being, the state one can recognize two in general categories; economic indicators and non-economic indicators (Cuijpers, 2009).
+Economic measures incorporate different indices such as per capita income, unemployment, poverty, trade rates, inflation, and economic progress.
+Even though the fact that economic measures are of tall significance for a human's well-being, non-economic indicators were indeed more crucial determinants of social well-being.
 Four of the major noneconomic indicators of well-being were quality of life, education, health, and environment.